-BTC on Minter is a wrapped BTC on the Ethereum network (ERC20), which is fully supported by the real BTC.
+BTC on Minter is a wrapped BTC on the Ethereum network (ERC-20), which is fully backed by the real BTC.

 Why would you create tokenized assets?

-BTC is most often considered as a catalyst for preservation of traditional assets, also called “digital gold”.
-But its functionality is quite limited, it’s not programmable, and aside from transactions it doesn’t have any use cases.
-Ethereum on the other hand is built like a network for creation of decentralized apps, that’s why the vast majority of DeFi works on the Ethereum blockchain.
+BTC is most often considered as a catalyst for preservation of traditional assets, also called “digital gold.”
+But its functionality is quite limited, it’s not programmable, and aside from transactions, it doesn’t have any use cases.
+Ethereum, on the other hand, is built like a network for creation of decentralized apps, which is why the vast majority of DeFi runs on the Ethereum blockchain.

-The possibilities of DeFi are quite flexible: farming, liquidity provision, crediting etc. And since BTC is the most widely known, the highest in total value and usage amongst institutional investors, then a tokenized BTC is a bridge of sorts between traditional crypto investment and DeFi.
+The possibilities of DeFi are quite flexible: farming, liquidity provision, lending, etc. Since BTC is the most widely known and highest in total value and usage among institutional investors, a tokenized BTC is a bridge of sorts between traditional crypto investments and DeFi.

 How BTC is tokenized and the reverse process

-BTC is tokenized by releasing a token of the ERC20 format — wrapped BTC (wBTC), with a 100% supply in real BTC.
-You can check the open audit of all the storage wallets if you’re not convinced.
+BTC is tokenized by releasing a token of the ERC-20 format — wrapped BTC (wBTC), with a 100% supply in real BTC.
+You can check out the open audit of all the storage wallets if you’re not convinced.

-The minting of new wBTC tokens is initiated by the merchant, and performed by the custodian.
-Merchants send BTC to the custodian, wait for 6 confirmations and after the custodian receives the BTC, they mint and send wBTC through a smart contract to the merchant’s address in the Ethereum network.
+The minting of new wBTC tokens is initiated by the merchant and performed by the custodian.
+Merchants send BTC to the custodian, wait for six confirmations, and after the custodian receives the BTC, they mint and send wBTC through a smart contract to the merchant’s address on the Ethereum network.

 The burning of wBTC is the reverse process, trading tokenized BTC for real BTC.
 Only the merchants’ addresses can burn wBTC.
 The custodian sends BTC to the merchant’s address and waits for 25 confirmations on Ethereum after sending the BTC to the merchant, then confirms the burn on the smart contract’s address.
 The burned amount is subtracted from the merchant’s address, and the offered wBTC consequentially lowers as well.

-The most important piece in this process is the custodian of real BTC, as well as the merchants who complete user requests for exchanges. wBTC is controlled by DAO, which stores keys for a multisig wallet and can make changes to a smart contract to mint or burn tokens.
-The solutions are accepted in a decentralized way (with multisigs), this guarantees that neither side can solely control the decision making, which makes the process more reliable.
-Proof of supply in stock is demonstrated publically, and the minting and burning can be checked on the Ethereum blockchain.
+The most important parties to this process are the custodian of real BTC and the merchant who completes user requests for exchanges. wBTC is controlled by DAO, which stores keys for a multisig wallet and can make changes to a smart contract to mint or burn tokens.
+The solutions are accepted in a decentralized way (with multisigs), this guarantees that neither side can solely control the decision-making, which makes the process more reliable.
+Proof of supply in stock is demonstrated publicly, and the minting and burning can be checked on the Ethereum blockchain.

-Services to trade BTC to wBTC and vice versa
+Services to trade BTC for wBTC and vice versa

-On the official site of wBTC Network there’s a Partners section, where partnering merchants, custodians, exchanges and DAO members are presented.
-Next to some partners there’s a Get WBTC button.
+On the official site of the wBTC Network, there’s a Partners section where partner merchants, custodians, exchanges, and DAO members are presented.
+Next to some partners, there’s a Get WBTC button.

 - Binance.
-You can trade any coin on the exchange to regular BTC, and then exchange BTC for WBTC, and when extracting it from the exchange specify an Ethereum wallet address.
-You can also trade ETH straight for WBTC
+You can trade any coin on the platform for regular BTC, then exchange BTC for WBTC, and then withdraw it to a specified Ethereum wallet address.
+You can also trade ETH straight against WBTC

 - Badger Bitcoin Bridge.
 Allows you to exchange BTC for WBTC.
 You need to connect a wallet and perform an exchange.
 Make sure you specifically select WBTC, renBTC is set by default.

 - Uniswap.
 A decentralized exchange based on Ethereum.
-You can purchase WBTC for ETH, USDT, USDC, DAI and other ERC20 coins, since here long chains of exchanges are possible, and pretty much every token has a pair with stablecoins.
+You can purchase WBTC for ETH, USDT, USDC, DAI, and other ERC-20 tokens since here, long chains of swaps are possible and pretty much every token has a pair with stablecoins.

 - Сurve.
-A wide selection of tokens that can be traded for WBTC (these tokens must be on your ERC20 wallet).
+A wide selection of tokens that can be traded for WBTC (these tokens must be in your ERC-20 wallet).
 It’s a decentralized exchange, the trade is accomplished with liquidity pools

 BTC on Minter

-On Minter BTC is represented by a wrapped token of wBTC, which itself is a wrapped token of the real BTC.
-And just how wBTC has a 1:1 correlation with the real BTC, same goes for the BTC on Minter (roaming) being completely accurate to the price of wBTC and is fully supplied by it (cold wallet, hot wallet).
-This means that the roaming BTC (Minter) is 1:1 accurate to the actual BTC (Bitcoin).
+On Minter, BTC is represented by a token called wBTC, which is a wrapped token of the real BTC.
+And just like wBTC has a 1:1 correlation with the real BTC, the same goes for the BTC on Minter, which has the same price as wBTC and is fully backed by it (cold wallet, hot wallet).
+This means that the mirrored BTC (Minter) is 1:1 accurate to the actual BTC (Bitcoin).

 BTC tokens on Minter